Homological algebra modulo exact zero-divisors: Introduction

 \begin{theoremempty} Let $R=S/(x)$ where $S$ is a local ring and $(x,y)$ is a pair of exact zero-divisors in $S$.
 Furthermore, let $M$ and $N$ be $R$-modules such that $yN=0$.
 If there exists an integer $n \ge 2$ such that $\Ext_{R}^{i}(M,N)=0$ for $1 \le i \le n$, then $\Ext_{S}^{i}(M,N) \cong \Hom_S (M,N)$ for $1 \le i \le n-1$. \end{theoremempty}

-We end Section $2$ with some applications of these vanishing results to the study of depth and dimension of Tor modules.

-We also compare the complexities of finitely generated modules over $R$ and over $S$ (cf. Section $3$ for the definition of complexity).
-Similar to our previous results, we show that such a comparison is quite different than the case where $x$ is regular.
+We also compare the complexities of finitely generated modules over $R$ and over $S$.
+Similar to our previous results, we show that such a comparison is quite different from the case where $x$ is regular.
 The following theorem is the main result of section $3$.

 \begin{theoremempty} Let $R=S/(x)$ where $S$ is a local ring and $x$ is an exact zero-divisor in $S$.
 If $M$ is a finitely generated $R$-module, then for any $n$ there are inequalities